devsoc-unsw/chaos/backend/README.md

 1. Install `docker-compose` (see [official installation guide](https://docs.docker.com/compose/install/)).
 2. Navigate to the directory this file is in (`backend`) in your terminal (not `backend/server`).
 3. Possibly terminate any running instances of postgres, as the dockerized postgres we will spawn uses the same default port, so the two might interefere with each other.
+4. If you are using WSL/Linux, install the OpenSSL development package with `sudo apt install libssl-dev`.
-4. Run `./setup-dev-env.sh` (you might have to make it executable before with `chmod +x setup-dev-env.sh`), which should drop you into a new shell that has the required tools installed.
+5. Run `./setup-dev-env.sh` (you might have to make it executable before with `chmod +x setup-dev-env.sh`), which should drop you into a new shell that has the required tools installed.
-5. Now, you can `cd server` and should be able to `cargo build` successfully.
+6. Now, you can `cd server` and should be able to `cargo build` successfully.
-6. Once you exit out of the newly created shell (e.g. type `exit`, or kill the terminal), the dockerized postgres instance should automatically be torn down, so it's not unnecessarily running in the background all the time.
+7. Once you exit out of the newly created shell (e.g. type `exit`, or kill the terminal), the dockerized postgres instance should automatically be torn down, so it's not unnecessarily running in the background all the time.

 ## Code Structure